-Depending on their size, a shopping mall could be considered to be a “super regional mall” which has more than 800,000 SF of Gross Leasable Area or just a “regional mall” which has 400,000 – 800,000 SF of Gross Leasable Area.
+Depending on their size, a shopping mall could be considered to be a “super regional mall,” which has more than 800,000 SF of Gross Leasable Area, or just a “regional mall,” which has 400,000 – 800,000 SF of Gross Leasable Area.
 In many cases, the mall has 2-5 “anchors,” which are department stores meant to attract traffic to the center.
-The anchors are located on the perimeter of the structure with direct access from the parking lot and the interior of the property is filled with other, smaller tenants.
+The anchors are located on the perimeter of the shopping mall structure with direct access from the parking lot, and the interior of the property is filled with other, smaller tenants.

 From an operational standpoint, each tenant pays some amount of rent to the shopping mall owner who uses the income to pay for the mall’s operating expenses.
 Anything left over (after the loan payment) is distributed to shareholders/investors.